1,000+ Opportunities

 Showing recent items.
 Search or use up and down arrow keys to select an item.

-Based on current listing details, eligibility includes: 501(c)(3) organizations, public schools, and churches in Shawnee, Oklahoma, demonstrating commitment to assisting individuals with intellectual disabilities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations, public schools, and churches in Shawnee, Oklahoma, demonstrating commitment to assisting individuals with intellectual disabilities.
+Confirm the full requirements in the official notice before applying.